 Condoms and vaginal condoms or dental dams, if used correctly, greatly decrease risk of some STIs.
 For some infections and patients, pre-exposure prophylaxis with immunizations or medications is appropriate.

-Vaccines are not available for most STIs, except for hepatitis A Hepatitis A (HepA) Vaccine Both hepatitis A vaccines provide long-term protection against hepatitis A. For more information, see Hepatitis A Advisory Committee on Immunization Practices Vaccine Recommendations and Centers... read more , hepatitis B Hepatitis B (HepB) Vaccine The hepatitis B vaccine is 80 to 100% effective in preventing infection or clinical hepatitis B in people who complete the vaccine series.
+Vaccines are not available for most STIs, except for hepatitis A Hepatitis A (HepA) Vaccine There are two hepatitis A vaccines; both provide long-term protection against hepatitis A. For more information, see Hepatitis A Advisory Committee on Immunization Practices Vaccine Recommendations... read more , hepatitis B Hepatitis B (HepB) Vaccine The hepatitis B vaccine is 80 to 100% effective in preventing infection or clinical hepatitis B in people who complete the vaccine series.
 For more information, see Hepatitis B Advisory Committee... read more , and human papillomavirus infection Human Papillomavirus (HPV) Vaccine Human papillomavirus (HPV) infection is the most common sexually transmitted disease.
 HPV can cause skin warts, genital warts, or certain cancers, depending on the type of HPV.
 Vaccines are... read more .